realfastvla/rfpipe/README.md

 ## Dependencies

 - numpy/scipy/matplotlib
-- pwkit casa environment (for quanta and measures)
+- casa6 python libraries (for quanta and measures; available on Python 3.6 via pip)
 - numba (for multi-core and gpu acceleration)
 - rtpipe (for flagging; will be removed soon)
 - astropy (<3.0; for Python2 and 3 compatibility)